coredns/coredns.io/content/plugins/erratic.md

 In case of a zone transfer and truncate the final SOA record *isn't* added to the response.

-## Health
+## Ready

-This plugin implements dynamic health checking.
-For every dropped query it turns unhealthy.
+This plugin reports readiness to the ready plugin.

 ## Examples